redBorder/rb-scanner-request/README.md

 # rb-scanner-resquest

-Application written in GO that checks if the redBorder manager has scan requests on queue.
+Application written in GO that checks if the redBorder manager has scans requests on queue.

 ## Installing